Nuff Said (2023): Preliminary matches

-Next, La Rebelión defended the NWA World Tag Team Championship against Blunt Force Trauma (with Aron Stevens).
+Next, La Rebelión (Bestia 666 and Mecha Wolf) defended the NWA World Tag Team Championship against Blunt Force Trauma (Carnage and Damage) (with Aron Stevens).
 In the end, La Rebelión delivered stereo enzeguiris before overpowering Carnage and suplexing Damage.
 La Rebelión delivered suicide dives, allowing Stevens to hit Bestia 666 with a loaded glove, causing a disqualification.
-After the match, Blunt Force Trauma delivered a double flatliner to Bestia.

 Next, Trevor Murdoch faced Chris Adonis.
-In the latter stages, as Murdoch was looking for a top rope bulldog, Adonis avoided it and put on The Master Lock, forcing Murdoch to pass out giving Adonis the victory.
+In the latter stages, as Murdoch was looking for a top rope bulldog, Adonis avoided it and put on the "Master Lock", forcing Murdoch to pass out giving Adonis the victory.

 The next match featured a No Disqualification match for the NWA World Women's Championship, contested between Kamille and Angelina Love.
 In the closing stages, Kamille brought out a table and put it against the turnbuckle.
-As Kamille was distracted, Love threw a trash can into Kamille before bitting the Botox Injection, but Kamille kicked out.
-As Love was trying to hit Kamille with the title belt, Kamille ducked out of the way and delivered a spear into the table for the 1-2-3 pin.
+As Kamille was distracted, Love threw a trash can into Kamille before hitting the "Botox Injection", but Kamille kicked out.
+As Love was trying to hit Kamille with the title belt, Kamille ducked out of the way and delivered a spear into the table for the three count.

-The penultimate match saw Cyon (with Austin Idol defend the NWA National Heavyweight Championship against Homicide.
+The penultimate match saw Cyon (with Austin Idol) defend the NWA National Heavyweight Championship against Homicide.
 In the end, as Homicide was looking for a frog splash, Cyon blocked him and hit a superplex.
 Homicide then delivered the middle finger to Cyon.
-Cyon then connected with the Rolling Death Valley Driver to pickup the victory.
+Cyon then connected with the Death Valley Driver to pickup the victory.

 Main event

 The main event was contested between Tyrus and Matt Cardona for the NWA World Heavyweight Championship, with everyone banned from ringside.
 Tyrus bodyslammed Cardona and splashed him in the corner.
-Cardona sidestepped Tyrus and delivered the Three Reboots.
+Cardona sidestepped Tyrus and delivered three Reboots.
 Tyrus then inadvertently hit the referee.
 Rolando Freeman then came and attacked Tyrus with a steel chair.
 Cardona then hit the title belt on Tyrus, but Tyrus kicked out.
 As Cardona was in the corner, he moved and Tyrus again inadvertently hit another referee.
 Mike Knox came down to the ring and delivered a running crossbody to Tyrus.
 As Knox wanted to use the ring bell, special guest commentator Bully Ray threw Knox into the steel steps.
-Tyrus then delivered the Tongan Death Grip on Cardona to pickup the victory.
+Tyrus then delivered the Tongan death grip on Cardona followed by a chokeslam to pickup the victory.
 After the match, Ray congratulated Tyrus, and Tyrus agreed to give Ray a title shot anytime he wanted.